Employer of Record

 Notice Issuance

-By the end of each month, PASI’s automated systems calculate monthly contributions, sending notices via mail or through the PASI electronic portal.
+By the end of each month, the Social Protection Fund’s systems calculate monthly contributions, and notices are issued through the electronic portal.

 Payment Channels